MIMIC: Masked Image Modeling with Image Correspondences: Experiments

 We analyze the quality of the reconstructions trained on \datasetlarge\ versus \baseline.
-We use FID scores~\cite{heusel2017gans}, which indicate how realistic the reconstructions are and the reconstruction error (L2 loss) in the original masked image modeling objective.
+We use FID scores~\citep{heusel2017gans}, which indicate how realistic the reconstructions are and the reconstruction error (L2 loss) in the original masked image modeling objective.
 We sample a test set of $500$ images from the Gibson dataset.
-We ensure that these images are sampled from the scenes that are not a part of the \baseline~\cite{weinzaepfel2022croco} and \datasetlarge.
-They are synthetic images for fair comparisons, which \baseline\ only has synthetic images.
+We ensure that these images are sampled from the scenes that are exclusive of \baseline and \datasetlarge pretraining datasets.
 We mask $90\%$ of each test image and then compare the quality of the reconstructions (Table~\ref{tab:recon_fid}).
-Our analysis shows that CroCo trained on \datasetlarge\ improves the FID by $12.65$ points and reduces the reconstruction loss on the test set.
+Our analysis shows that CroCo trained on \datasetlarge\ improves the FID by $12.65$ points and reduces the reconstruction loss on the test set (see Appendix for visualizations).